zimfw/input/README.md

   * BACKSPACE erases the character under the cursor.
   * DELETE erases the character behind the cursor.
+  * CTRL-BACKSPACE erases the word under the cursor.
+  * CTRL-DELETE erases the word behind the cursor.
   * INSERT toggles between overwrite and insert mode.
   * HOME moves to the beginning of the current line or, if already there, of the previous line.